T-SRIKANTH25/T-SRIKANTH/README.md

 ## 👨‍💻 About Me

-**QA Automation Engineer with 3 years of experience** in manual and automation testing across **mobile, web, and Android TV applications**.
+**QA Automation Engineer with 3 years of experience** in manual and automation testing across **mobile, web, and Android applications**.
 Passionate about **software quality**, with expertise in **automation frameworks, API testing, defect management, and CI/CD integration**.

 🎯 **Goal:** Build scalable automation frameworks and deliver high-quality software solutions that improve user experience.